 3) Human fat tissue is approximately 87% lipid (this is a widely accepted conversion, but it is also an estimate).

 Putting these together, we can derive the sum that 454 grams of body fat tissue has approximately the calorific energy of 395 grams of pure fat (454 grams x 87%), that is 3,555 calories (395 grams x 9).

 3,555 is close enough to 3,500 you may think, until you see the absurdity of how precisely the formula is applied.
-According to those who believe this formula, this difference of 55 calories (in this case from the calculation being approximate) would make five to six pounds difference a year.
 The National Obesity Forum web site states "one less (sic) 50 calorie plain biscuit per day could help you lose 5lbs (2.3kg) in a year - and one extra biscuit means you could gain that in a year!"
 (Ref 1) No it won't.
 I can't even get an estimate of the formula to closer than 55 calories 'out'.
-Even if the 3,555 were correct (and it isn't), this would mean we all need a 55 calorie biscuit, no fewer, every day or we will be five pounds lighter in a year anyway.
-Every person who didn't have that biscuit every day should have lost 141 pounds over the past 25 years.

-With little effort I can find evidence in obesity journals that fat has anywhere between 8.7 and 9.5 calories per gram.
-The same (Ref 2) obesity journal that says that human fat tissue can be 87% lipid also says that it may be 72% lipid.
+With little effort I can find evidence in obesity journals that fat has anywhere between 8.7 (Ref 2) and 9.5 (Ref 3) calories per gram.
+The same obesity journal that says that human fat tissue can be 87% lipid also says that it may be 72% lipid (Ref 4).